FabianoEger/tago-documentation/api.rst

 near
 ----

-The parameter ``near`` will get data on radius of the location.
+The query ``near`` will get data on radius of the location.
 Also, require some extra parameters parameter, listed below.

 +---------------+------------------------------------------------------------------------------------------------------------------------+
 | PARAMETER     | DESCRIPTION                                                                                                            |